-Represents beneficial ownership of less than 1% of our outstanding common stock.

-Consists solely of 353,610 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014.

-(1) (2) (3) (4) Consists solely of 120,376 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014.
-Consists solely of 76,316 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014.

-Consists solely of 90,324 shares of common stock issuable upon the exercise of stock options within 60 days of August 15, 2014.
+- Represents beneficial ownership of less than 1% of our outstanding common stock. - Consists solely of 353,610 shares of common stock issuable upon the exercise of stock options within 60 days of November 15, 2014.
+Consists solely of 120,376 shares of common stock issuable upon the exercise of stock options within 60 days of November 15, 2014.
+(1) (2) (3) (4) - Consists solely of 76,316 shares of common stock issuable upon the exercise of stock options within 60 days of November 15, 2014. - Consists solely of 90,324 shares of common stock issuable upon the exercise of stock options within 60 days of November 15, 2014.
 Mr. Podlesak is a partner of Domain LLC.

-Mr. Podlesak has no voting or dispositive control over and disclaims beneficial ownership of the shares held by the entities affiliated with Domain LLC. listed in footnote 10 below.
-Consists of (a) 1,933,447 shares of common stock held by MPM IV-QP, (b) 257,861 shares of common stock held by MPM Strategic Fund, (c) 74,484 shares of common stock held by MPM Beteiligungs, and (d) 54,975 shares of common stock held by MPM BV4.
-Dr. Evnin is a member of MPM IV LLC, which is the managing member of MPM IV GP, which is (f) the general partner of each of MPM IV-QP and MPM Strategic Fund, and (ii) the managing limited partner of MPM Beteiligungs.
+Mr. Podlesak has no voting or dispositive control over and disclaims beneficial ownership of the shares held by the entities affiliated with Domain LLC listed in footnote 10 below. - Mir.
+Potlesak has no voting of dispositive control over and disclaims beheficial ownership of the shrides field by MPM IV-QP, (b) 257,861 shares of common stock held by MPM Strategic Fund, (c) 74,484 shares of common stock held by MPM Beteiligungs, and (d) 54,975 shares of common stock held by MPM BV4.
+Dr. Evnin is a member of MPM IV LLC, which is the managing member of MPM IV GP, which is (i) the general partner of each of MPM IV-QP and MPM Strategic Fund, and (ii) the managing limited partner of MPM Beteiligungs.
 MPM IV LLC is the manager of MPM BV4.
 Dr. Evnin shares power to vote, acquire, hold and dispose of the shares held by MPM IV-QP, MPM Strategic Fund, MPM Beteiligungs and MPM BV4, or collectively the MPM Entities.
 Dr. Evnin disclaims beneficial ownership of all shares held by the MPM Entities, except to the extent of his actual pecuniary interest therein.
-In addition, the number of shares of common stock handless of the proposition of the propositi (5)
+In addition, the number of shares of common stock - beneficially owned by Dr. Evnin after this offering includes those set forth in footnote 11 below.